micmejia/bible-dump/AMPC/Luke/Luke 1.md

-It seemed good _and_ desirable to me, [and so I have determined] also after [^f]having searched out diligently _and_ followed all things closely _and_ traced accurately the course from the highest to the minutest detail from the very first, to write an orderly account for you, most excellent Theophilus,
+It seemed good _and_ desirable to me, [and so I have determined] also after having searched out diligently _and_ followed all things closely _and_ traced accurately the course from the highest to the minutest detail from the very first, to write an orderly account for you, most excellent Theophilus,